adbar/courlan/README.rst

 Why coURLan?
 ------------

+Avoid loosing bandwidth capacity and processing time for webpages which are probably not worth the effort.
 This library provides an additional brain for web crawling, scraping and management of Internet archives.
-Thanks to the included heuristics for triage of links, avoid loosing bandwidth capacity and processing time for webpages which most probably are not worth the effort.
 Specific fonctionality for crawlers: stay away from pages with little text content or target synoptic pages explicitly to gather links.

 This navigation help targets text-based documents (i.e. currently web pages expected to be in HTML format) and tries to guess the language of pages to allow for language-focused collection.
 Additional functions include straightforward domain name extraction and URL sampling.